Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 acquisition negotiation

-Security for the deferred payment: As buyers typically require full control of the business from the day of the sale, it leaves the sellers in a vulnerable position in that they have handed over 100% of the value but received only part of that value - the cash element (and/or acquiring company's shares) - in hand.
+Buyers typically require full control of the business from the day of the sale.
+This leaves sellers in a vulnerable position in that they have handed over 100% of the value but received only part of that value - the cash element (and/or acquiring company's shares) - in hand.
 The outstanding amount needs to be covered by adequate security.

 We also discussed that it's difficult to judge the value of security such as personal guarantees.
 Prior to accepting personal guarantees one needs to verify the quality of the party offering the guarantee.
 It would require a credit search on the individual/s at the very least.